m4rk4l/LinkedList/README.md

 Unfortunately the linked list i wrote wasn't working the way I wanted.
 For these reason, I decided to practice and write one.
 This repo contains a version of a simple linked list.

+TODO:
+    - Have some errors while deleting some elements.
+Could improve on how they get deleted.
+Maybe use recursion.